Sonnet 507

 Fond heart replete with love and kindness fair

-That so stood steadfast ‘midst life’s timeless fears,
+That stood steadfast through life’s enduring fears,

-Soft clad in courage yet beyond compare.
+Soft clad in courage, yet beyond compare.

-Sweet memories the blazon that they wave
+Sweet memories—the blazon that they wave

-Though for my part, I did but what I ought;
+Though for my part, I did but what I ought—

 © Loubert S Suddaby.
 All Rights Reserved.